mohitmishra786/chessman/_posts/2024-11-05-Understanding-Compiler-Optimizations.md

 ## Introduction

 Modern compilers are marvels of software engineering, capable of transforming our high-level code into highly optimized machine instructions.
 One particularly fascinating aspect of compiler optimization is constant folding - a technique that seems almost magical when you first encounter it.
-In this article, we'll explore how compilers like GCC can transform seemingly straightforward operations like `x * 2` into optimized assembly code, and dive deep into the intelligence behind these optimizations.
+In this article, we'll explore how compilers like GCC can transform seemingly straightforward operations like `x * 2` into optimized assembly code, and understand the intelligence behind these optimizations.

 Consider this simple piece of code:
 ```c